Bohuslava Kecková: Early life

-Bohuslava Josefa Kecková was born on 18 March 1854 in village Bukol (now a part of Vojkovice) in Bohemia, Austrian Empire to Johanna "Jana" (née Kubíčková) and Adolf Kecka.
+Bohuslava Josefa Kecková was born on 18 March 1854 in village Bukol in Bohemia, Austrian Empire (now a part of Vojkovice, Czech Republic) to Johanna "Jana" (née Kubíčková) and Adolf Kecka.
 She was the middle daughter in a family composed of three girls.
 Her father had inherited a farm, but worked professionally in publishing.
 During her childhood, the farm was sold and the family moved to Karlín, then eastern suburb of Prague, where her father had a successful construction and building firm.
 Kecková graduated in 1870 with the class award from the Girls' High School of Prague.
 Because she excelled in her studies, she received a special permit from the Ministry of Culture and Teaching to attend and take exams from the lower gymnasium in Malá Strana quarter and then attended the upper classes at the same school from which she matriculated on 24 July 1874.
 Her graduation created a sensation, as she was the first woman to earn a secondary schooling diploma in Czech lands.

 That same October, she enrolled in the medical faculty at the University of Zurich, Switzerland, because medical studies were not open to women in Bohemia, where she was joined in 1875 by fellow countrywoman, Anna Bayerová.
 The two women did not get along well and Bayerová left Zurich before her graduation to finish her schooling in Bern in 1881.

 In her final year of studies, Kecková was appointed as an assistant in the women's clinic at the University Hospital of Zürich.
 She graduated on 4 August 1880, the first woman of Czech heritage to earn the title of doctor with a thesis O řezu průdušnice při nádorech na krku (The tracheal section of the throat and neck).
 Her plan to return to Prague, publish her dissertation and open a medical practice met strong opposition from male colleagues.
 Though she had been left an inheritance by her father for opening a practice, she tried for two years, using pressure from influential friends and women's groups to register on the list of doctors, but was unable to do so.
 Intervention by a professor at the Medical Faculty in Prague who sent her request to the Ministry of Culture and Teaching was also ignored, with claims that her certification had been received abroad and not in Austria-Hungary.
 Kecková's requests to be allowed to be examined at the University of Prague were also rejected.
 She hired a lawyer and appealed to the Supreme Court of Justice in Vienna.
 Based upon the fact that Austrian women were neither allowed to be students at university and thus, could not attain a doctorate, her request was rejected.
 Since working in her chosen field was denied unless she moved outside the country, Kecková returned to school, taking courses in gynecology and midwifery at the medical faculty of the University of Vienna.